ar1ze/vite-react-ts-template/README.md

 # Vite React TypeScript Template

-My personal starter for React projects with Vite and TypeScript.
-Includes all the tooling I use (ESLint, Prettier, Tailwind, Husky) and a scalable folder structure so I don't have to set everything up from scratch each time.
+A minimal starter template for React projects.
+Pre-configured with Vite, TypeScript, ESLint, and Prettier.

 Clone it and start building.